uasal/uasal_development_guide/source/git/git-flow-guide.rst

 This document provides information of key information related to git-flow practices used within UASAL.
-This includes general repository standards, how to submit changes to protected branches and general git practices.An overview of GitHub and GitLab differences and how to create a Pull or Merge Request is detailed as well.
+This includes general repository standards, how to submit changes to protected branches and general git practices.
+An overview of GitHub and GitLab differences and how to create a Pull or Merge Request is detailed as well.

 General Information